May 3, 1999: The day Russian Yevgeny Kafelnikov – surprisingly – became world No 1

 - Yevgeny Kafelnikov, the Stakhanovist

 In 1996, Kafelnikov became the first Russian to win a major title at Roland-Garros, defeating Michael Stich, from Germany, in the final (7-6, 7-5, 7-6).
-That year, he also won the doubles event at Roland-Garros, alongside Daniel Vacek from Czechoslovakia, beating Guy Forget and Jakob Hlasek (6-2, 6-3), making him the first male player to score a major singles-doubles double since Ken Rosewall at the 1972 Australian Open, and the first at the French since Rosewall in 1968.
+That year, he also won the doubles event at Roland-Garros, alongside Daniel Vacek from Czechoslovakia, beating Guy Forget and Jakob Hlasek (6-2, 6-3), making him the first male player to win both singles and doubles titles at the same major since Ken Rosewall at the 1972 Australian Open, and the first at the French since Rosewall in 1968.

 Three years later, in January 1999, the Russian claimed a second Grand Slam title at the Australian Open, beating Thomas Enqvist in the final (4-6, 6-0, 6-3, 7-6).